-I: General Philosophy, an introduction to some topics in the philosophy of knowledge and reality
+I: General Philosophy An introduction to some topics in epistemology and metaphysics

-II: Moral Philosophy, studied in connection with J. S. Mill: Utilitarianism, and III Logic, studied with the help of a specially written Logic manual available once you arrive in Oxford.
+II: Moral Philosophy An intorudction to some topics in ethics, studied in connection with J. S. Mill's Utilitarianism

+III: Logic An introduction to Logic, studied alongside a specially written logic textbook available once you arrive in Oxford.

-You will study all three of these in your first year.
+You will study all three of these parts in your first year.

-Logic (taught in college classes) is the study of patterns of valid inference, and involves some study of a formal system.
-Students are required to do exercises and proofs in a formal system, and also to understand the relation between the elements of the formal system and the kinds of inference and argument used in ordinary language.
-Even if you do not plan to pursue Logic beyond the first year, you will find it very useful in further philosophical study to have some familiarity with a formal logical language and the ability to use it to investigate logical relationships and to understand its use by others.
+Logic (taught in college classes) is the study of patterns of valid inference and involves some study of formal systems.
+Students are required to complete exercises and proofs in these formal systems, as well as to understand the relation between the elements of formal systems and the kinds of inferences and arguments used in ordinary language.
+Even if you do not plan to pursue Logic beyond the first year, you will find it useful in further philosophical study to have some familiarity with formal logical languages and the ability to use them to investigate logical relationships and to understand their uses by others.

 In I and II (taught in a combination of tutorials and small classes) students are introduced to central issues in philosophy, studied through reading classic texts in conjunction with other writings, including critical responses and modern treatments of the same issues.

 Part I, General Philosophy, introduces students to issues such as the foundations of knowledge, scepticism, the nature of the mind and its relation to the body, personal identity and free will.

 Part II, Moral Philosophy, involves the study of an influential but controversial moral theory, with discussions of subjects such as happiness and pleasure, the criterion of right action, the role and foundation of moral principles, and justice.
 You will learn how to read and to evaluate philosophical writings, how to identify the author's arguments and conclusions, and to think critically and write lucidly about the issues discussed.
 In the first term your college philosophy teaching will start with classes to introduce you to Logic, and classes or tutorials in General Philosophy.
-In parts of the second and third terms, you will study Moral Philosophy.
+In the second term, you will study Moral Philosophy.